mahoney1/docs/animaltracking-tutorial.md

 `QueryEvents.ts`

-next, run the following from `client/lib` subdirectory:
+next, run the following from `client/lib` subdirectory, to install client module dependencies then transpile the Typescript files to Javascript

+`npm install`

 `npm run build`

-to re-compile the source TS to Javascript with the added changes.

 14. For Part 2 of this tutorial, you will need an set up an (IBM Blockchain Platform SaaS instance)[https://cloud.ibm.com/catalog/services/blockchain-platform] and have completed the (Build a network tutorial)[https://cloud.ibm.com/docs/services/blockchain?topic=blockchain-ibp-console-build-network]